taylorbf/distributed-music-workshop/README.md

 # WebPd

-WebPd is a Pure Data runtime impelemented in JavaScript and built on top of Web Audio API.
+WebPd is a Pure Data runtime implemented in JavaScript and built on top of Web Audio API.

-Let's follow the [getting-started](https://github.com/sebpiq/WebPd#step-by-step-guide) on WebPd's github, but with one little difference : when the instructions ask you start a Python server, you will run the command `http-server -p 8000` instead, to run a server on port 8000.
+Full WebPd instructions are [here](https://github.com/sebpiq/WebPd#step-by-step-guide).

+However, we've prepared a template for you to jump start your use of WebPd.

+- Download this repository if you haven't yet.
+At the top of this page, click the big green button that says "Clone or Download", and choose "Download Zip" to download the contents of this repository.
+- Open the "webpd-basic" folder in your code editor
+- Check out the [Readme]() for the template.